Lemoncode/react-hooks-by-example/09-pure-component-callback/Readme.md

 npm install
 ```

-- Let's open the _demo.tsx_.
+- Let's open the _demo.tsx_ file.
 We will create a parent and a child component
   (this time the child component will just reset the name content).

 _./src/demo.tsx_